-Peer Mentoring is a new program offered by CTC to assist first-time or first generation college students make a smooth transition to college.
+Peer Mentoring is a new program offered by Chattahoochee Tech to assist first-time or first generation college students make a smooth transition to college.
 Mentoring consists of an interactive team focused approach to enhancing and enriching a new student’s opportunities to successfully set and attain goals toward successful completion of a program of study that results in graduation.

 The mentor is committed to listen, understand, coach, and encourage his or her mentee(s) to persist in college by connection to resources, campus services and activities within the college.
 A mentorship program pairs an experienced student with a new student.
 The mentor becomes an experience link to help students navigate the educational process while emphasizing the importance of sustained goal-setting, training and quality education.